hidooki/CarND-P1-FindingLanes/README.md

 # CarND-P1-FindingLanes

-This is the first project in the Udacity's [Self Driving Car Engineer](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) "nanodegree".
+This is the first project of Udacity's [Self Driving Car Engineer](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) "nanodegree" program.
+It consisted in coding up a pipeline for detecting lane lines in a video, one frame at a time.
+A more detailed description of the steps in included in the writeup, while the code in contained in the Jupyter Notebook.
+The final output is the video output folder.